bcgov/GDX-Analytics/microservices/google-api/README.md

 #### Script

 The `google_directions.py` script automates the loading of Google MyBusiness Driving Directions insights reports into S3 (as a `.csv` file), which it then loads to Redshift.
-When run, logs are appended to `logs/google_directions.log`.
 Create the logs directory before running if it does not already exist.
 The script requires a `JSON` config file as specifid in the "_Configuration_" section below.
 It also must be passed command line locations for Google Credentials files; a usage example is in the header comment in the script itself.

+Log files are appended at the debug level into file called `google_directions.log` under a `logs/` folder which much be created manually.
+Info level logs are output to stdout.
+In the log file, events are logged with the format showing the log level, the function name, the timestamp with milliseconds, and the message: `INFO:__main__:2010-10-10 10:00:00,000:<log message here>`.

 #### Table